 Also, outsource things if needed.
-For example, If my business needs some accounting help, i wouldn’t need to hire another accountant for maybe a month or two because that would cost a lot.
+For example, If my business needs some accounting help, I wouldn’t need to hire another accountant for maybe a month or two because that would cost a lot.
 There are many online applications that could help you do things for hourly rates.
-Lets look at Fiverr for instance.
-There are many choices for accounting, graphic design and many more expertise for a very low cost.
+Let us look at Fiverr for instance.
+There are many choices for accounting, graphic design and much more expertise for a very low cost.
 Remember to spend wisely, but do not be stingy in spending for the benefit of your business.

 5. Get a prototype, TEST!
 TEST!
 TEST!